 I’m exhausted.
 It’s the good kind though.
-Lars is also tired, and yes, it’s also the good kind.
+Our son is also tired, and yes, it’s also the good kind.
 We just spent an entire day together doing something we’ve never done before, and we had an absolute blast!
 What did we do?
 We we rocked at downhill mountain biking Morzine.

 If you didn’t know, Morzine is this ridiculously cool little ski resort town in Rhône-Alpes region of eastern France, very close to the Swiss border.
 We’re in the swing of summer, and this town is right off of a postcard.
 And since it is the summer, there’s not much skiing, but there’s a metric ton of bicycles going down the same hills that the skiers do in the winter.

 Getting Geared Up for our mountain biking Morzine experience

 For this activity, we partnered up with Mark and his crew from Alpine Sports Morzine.
 I told Mark what we were interested in doing some downhill biking, and he nodded his head, and said, “Yep.
 We can set you up!”.
 And he wasn’t joking either.
 He set us up with the bikes, protective gear, and made some great recommendations on where to ride.